kunalg569/data/README.md

 ✅ With this, **Phase 1 (Bronze layer)** is complete.
 Next, we move into **Phase 2 (Silver layer)**, where transformations are performed using **Azure Databricks**.

 ---

+### 5. Silver Phase — Transformation with Azure Databricks

+After completing the Bronze ingestion, the next step is to clean and transform the data in **Azure Databricks**.

+- **Databricks Setup**
+  - Create a compute cluster within Azure Databricks.
+  - Connect Databricks Notebooks to **Azure Data Factory (ADF)**.
+  - Note: This requires credentials and secure communication between Databricks and ADF.

+- **Authentication & Access**
+  1. Create a **Microsoft Entra ID key (certificate)** that holds the authentication credentials.
+  2. Generate a **secret/key** for your Entra ID.
+  3. Assign the role **Storage Blob Contributor** to your storage account in Azure.

+- **Data Loading**
+  - Use official Databricks documentation to load data from ADLS Gen2 into Databricks.
+  - Perform schema enforcement, cleansing, and enrichment.
+  - Add date parts, enforce data types, and validate relationships.

+- **Data Writing**
+  - Save transformed datasets in **Parquet** format into the **Silver container** in ADLS Gen2.
+  - Once all files are transformed and saved, your Silver layer is complete.

+> 📓 *Refer to the provided `.ipynb` notebooks for transformation code.
+> Advanced transformations and business rules are further handled in **Power BI** using Table View and **DAX** for flexible analysis and visualization.*

+---

+### 6. Gold Phase — Serving with Azure Synapse

+With the Silver layer complete, the final step is to publish a **serving layer** in **Azure Synapse Analytics**.

+- Create **external tables** pointing to curated Silver Parquet data.
+- Model the data into a **star schema** optimized for BI queries.
+- Define **fact** (Sales, Returns) and **dimension** (Products, Customers, Territories, Calendar, etc.) tables.
+- Expose these curated datasets for **Power BI dashboards and reporting**.

+---

 ## 🔄 Medallion Workflow Recap